AdobeDocs/campaign-web.en/help/v8/query/build-query.md

 Each time you add a new filtering component to your query, it is automatically linked to the other component by an **AND** operator.
 This means that results from the two filtering components are combined.

 In this example, we have added a new audience-type filtering components on the second transition.
-The component is linked to the predefined filter type condition with an **AND** operator, meaning that the query results includes recipients targeted by the "Madridians" predefined filter AND belonging to the "Discount hunters" audience.
+The component is linked to the predefined filter condition with an **AND** operator, meaning that the query results include recipients targeted by the "Madridians" predefined filter AND belonging to the "Discount hunters" audience.

 ![](assets/query-operator.png){zoomable="yes"}